Danitlls/latest-trends/README.md

 ## Support and contact details

-* Feel free to reach out with suggestions.
+* Feel free to reach out with suggestions

-## Known bugs

-* Use fixed units for big image containers for medium and large screens (To be able to change image position, from left to top)

 ## Technologies Used